Dr. Justin demonstrates the treatment process known as “long-snake moxibustion therapy.”

 Lead plant, A. canescens, is listed as one of the various species used for moxibustion by Amerindians.
 The Omaha of Nebraska and western Iowa used the stems of lead plant […]

 Personal notes of interest from Dr. Paul Unschuld’s lecture on the Ben Cao Gang Mu, 6-20-21.
 See below for generous discount codes on Dictionary of the BCGM volume 1, along […]

 During Dr. Unschuld’s lecture in Maryland University of Integrative Health in October 2019 he spoke of his admiration for Li Shizhen and how he views his Ben Cao Gang Mu […]

 More nerding out on the Huainanzi.
 A few select pages on the topic of yinyang thinking as ecological thinking.
 When the Huainanzi was composed there was popular debate at the […]

 Contemporary TCM teaches that there are 361 canonical acupuncture points.
 However, the Neijing describes in several chapters that the human body correlates both to 365, 360, and possibly 354, so […]

 There is no excerpt because this is a protected post.

-The Nèijīng discusses time similarly as other philosophical texts of its day such as the Guanzi, Huainanzi, Shang hai ji, Zhuangzi, Wenzi, and Xìcí.
-The Nèijīng devotes less time to […]
+The Nèijīng discusses time similarly as other philosophical texts of its day such as the Guanzi, Huainanzi, Shanghaijing, Zhuangzi, Wenzi, and Xìcí.
+The Nèijīng devotes less time to the cosmology […]

 “In the winter, the study found, your blood contains a denser blend of immune responders, while summer veins swim with fat-burning, body-building, water-retaining hormones.”